gz/autoperf/README.md

 ## Analyze results

-Performance events are measured individually on every cores (and other monitoring units).
+Performance events are measured individually on every core (and other monitoring units).
 The `timeseries.py` can aggregate events by taking the average, stddef, min, max etc. and producing a time-series matrix ([see a reduced example](../master/doc/timeseries.csv)).